chrisnoonan98675/site/xl-release/how-to/listen-events.markdown

     com.example.plugin.PhaseNotifiyListener

-Now let's create a Java class `PhaseNotifiyListener` inside the `com.example.plugin` package:
+Now we will create a Java class `PhaseNotifiyListener` inside the `com.example.plugin` package:

 {% highlight java %}